DCAN-Labs/cdni-brain/docs/processing-sop.md

 **Smoothing**
 - Assuming you are using XCP-D outputs for analysis, it is highly recommended to **not** use the smoothed outputs and instead use the unsmoothed outputs (`desc-denoised` for XCP-D versions 0.8.0 and up).
 - It is generally best practice to wait as long as you can in the processing/analysis workflow to smooth your data.
 The [cifti-connectivity](https://cdnis-brain.readthedocs.io/cifti-matrix/) tool (and other tools which incorporate it) facilitate this, by providing options to apply smoothing as a "step 0" when making functional connectivity matrices.
-- When data smoothing occurs, it is recommended to smooth with a kernal roughly the size of the TR of the data.
+- If spatially smoothing data, a kernel size (in FWHM) equal to the voxel size is recommended as a baseline, though use cases will vary.

 ## Tracking
 If you like to use basecamp to track your tasks, here is a recommendated workflow for tracking your progress using the card tables feature: